ksandstr/mung/README.md

-A microkernel is an operating system component that hides out of sight much of the lowest-level detail of the x86 architecture (such as page table management, task switching, interrupt hardware, inter-process communication, etc.), and exposes the rest to the operating system personality.
-This one is written to implement the L4.X2 specification; the latest version as of 20120601 is available from L4Ka at
+A microkernel is an operating system component that hides out of sight much of the lowest-level detail of the x86 architecture (such as page table management, task switching, interrupt hardware, inter-process communication, etc.), and exposes the rest to the client operating system ("personality").
+Mung in particular is written to implement the L4.X2 specification; the latest version as of 20120601 is available from L4Ka at

     http://l4ka.org/l4ka/l4-x2-r7.pdf